microsoft/ailab/Snip-Insights/docs/Windows_Install_Certificate.md

 ![image.png](/Windows_Zip_Content.png)

 The certificate must be installed in order to deploy the application in PC.
-You can install the certificate by double click over .cer file and select "Install Certificate..." options:
+You can install the certificate by double clicking over .cer file and selecting "Install Certificate..." option:

 ![image.png](/Windows_Certificate_Properties.png)